AI factories turn to grid flexibility as power demand outpaces infrastructure buildout

 .

-Stanford researchers studying grid utilization patterns across advanced economies identified a paradox: sophisticated electricity systems operate at approximately 30% utilization, with two-thirds of installed capacity sitting idle most hours
+Stanford researchers studying grid utilization patterns across advanced economies identified a critical paradox: sophisticated electricity systems operate at approximately 30% utilization, with two-thirds of installed capacity sitting idle most hours

 2